 Details of our discussions with VOSA can be found here

-What road tax (VED) should I be paying?Virtually all motorhomes with a revenue weight (equivalent to gross weight, MAM or MTPLM) of 3500kg or less should be taxed in the PLG category, all motorhomes with a gross weight of over 3500kg should be taxed in the PHGV category.
-Many VW Californias have been classified as 'Diesel Car' instead of PLG - see our Motorhome Road Tax page for more information.
+What road tax (VED) should I be paying?Motorhomes registered on or after 1st August 2013 may be taxed based on their CO2 emissions, prior to this motorhomes with a gross weight (GVW, MAM or MTPLM) of 3500kg or less would be taxed in the PLG category, all motorhomes with a gross weight of over 3500kg would be taxed in the PHGV category.
+See our Motorhome Road Tax page for more information.

 Do I need to pay UK Road Tax if I'm travelling in Europe?

 As we understand it for all EU countries, all visiting vehicles must be road legal in their country of registration, which effectively means that you must have a current UK Road Tax disc and a current MOT Certificate.
 This may also be a requirement of your insurance company.

 The Caravan Club runs a limited number of motor caravanning courses, which are held mainly in the winter.
 They are designed for participants who are contemplating buying a motor caravan for the first time, or who have very little practical experience.
 Non-members are welcome.
 For further information, call the Club on 01342 336808.

 The Camping and Caravanning Club also run Motorhome Manoeuvring Courses.
 Call them on 0845 130 7412 or see their website for more details.

 It's important to have your motorhome properly serviced.
 This will certainly be a condition of any warranty that you have, and full service records will be a great asset when you come to sell your motorhome, not to mention the safety aspects of ensuring that all the equipment is operating as it should.